-This Villa style accommodation on 3 floors has lovely balcony and bedroom views over Musgrave Park.
+Villa style accommodation on three floors has lovely balcony and bedroom views over Musgrave Park.

 Our 'Parkview Villa' townhouse is a big spacious accommodation with five bedrooms and plenty of bedroom space to spread out.

-The accommodation has all conveniences including well equipped kitchen with dishwasher, 42 inch flatscreen TV with DVD / CD player and 'BT Infinity' fast, reliable wi-fi internet access.
+The accommodation has all conveniences including well equipped kitchen with dishwasher, big flatscreen TV with DVD/CD player and fast, reliable WiFi internet access throughout.
 There is an ensuite bathroom to the master bedroom, another main bathroom on the middle level and an extra lavatory at ground level.
 The rear bedrooms look out over the very lovely Musgrave Park and the middle rear bedroom has a large balcony overlooking the park also (There's a bit more info about the park lower down which may be of interest).
-The house also has a good-sized enclosed garden area with lawn and patio.
+The house also has a good sized enclosed garden area with lawn and patio.

 Two single bedrooms